 Sociology is a unique way of understanding the world.
-As an academic discipline and a profession, sociology provides insights into culture, roles, groups, interaction, inequality, and social structure.
-An essential tool for discovering the world and one's place in it.
+As an academic discipline and a profession, sociology provides insights into culture, roles, groups, interaction, inequality and social structure.
+Sociology is an essential tool for discovering the world and one's place in it.